Artwork: Two green lines, Thomas Trum

 The circular kitchen

 To get inspired, we always seek new entrepreneurial spots to learn from.
 Our colleague Lieke Maas had found the perfect place to learn about the circular kitchen.
 Restaurant Amass in Copenhagen.
 A restaurant with a chef that aims to "pursue sustainability in every single way".
 This story is what Lieke took away from her internship.

-"Being able to work with this special team made me feel nervous and shit my pants up front but in the end, it was the coolest and most inspiring thing I ever did.
+"Being able to work with this special team made me feel nervous but in the end, it was the coolest and most inspiring thing I ever did.
 I went there to learn about how pursuing true sustainability is actually done in a professional restaurant.
 The philosophy of chef Matt Orlando revolves around the word “responsibility” and now I had a chance of experiencing what this truly meant.

 After a week of internship at restaurant Amass in Denmark I came to the conclusion that circularity in the restaurant business needs two important things:

 Not only does the restaurant own a big garden to grow their own ingredients, it also needs the garden to bring back the food waste to the compost areas.
 This approach requires space to keep the food waste and save different kinds of water.
 Without it you simply are not able to re-use ingredient waste.In the team the mentality and discipline is crucial.
 Everyone worked with the same mindset and everything in the house is labeled; from the staff’s water glasses and tasting wine glasses up to the wipes used for the table cleaning.

 The left-over water from the guest tables is saved to clean the kitchen.
 As crazy as we are in restaurants with tork rolls.
 At Amass there was only one paper roll to be found in a corner in the dish washing area, done on purpose so it was hard to use a lot.
 Reducing kitchen waste of paper and because the wipes where labeled and saved in different boxes, less wipes are being used in general.